 Send an email to email@example.com to get their little monthly catalogue, which can also be downloaded.
 They ship to Europe, shipping charges do vary, enquire at firstname.lastname@example.org.

-Ordinary playing cards can be thrown quite far, and even with such a speed that they stick in vegetables, blow out candles or burst balloons.
+stick in vegetables, blow out candles or burst balloons.
 The most famous book on this topic is "Cards as Weapons" by Rick Jay.
-It is out of print and now costs hundreds of Dollars, but fortunately, there is a website with quotations from the book.
+It is out of print and now costs hundreds of Dollars, but fortunately, people on the web still provide quotations from the book (in .doc).

 Everybody interested in lerning this skills should read our course on how to throw playing cards hard.

-The Encyclopedia of Card Shooting deals with the issue of throwing cards from a magician's viewpoint, and at Magictricks.com, there is a short article on the history of card scaling.
+The Encyclopedia of Card Shooting deals with the issue of throwing cards from a magician's viewpoint.

 Some hackers organised a competition for card throwing machines.